JoeVirtual/KonFoo/docs/concept.rst

 KonFoo is based on defining or declaring *byte stream mapper* through classes.
 KonFoo has two abstract classes the `Field` class and the `Container` class.

-A `Field` holds the value of a area in a byte stream which the `Field` maps and knows how to unpack and pack its value from and to a byte stream.
+A :class:`Field` holds the value of a area in a byte stream which the `Field` maps and knows how to unpack and pack its value from and to a byte stream.

-A `Container` holds `Field` and/or `Container` classes and knows how to view, save and load the values of the `Field` items in a `Container` class.
+A :class:`Container` holds `Field` and/or `Container` classes and knows how to view, save and load the values of the `Field` items in a `Container` class.

-The mixin `Pointer` class has both features of the two base classes and has an interface to a data `Provider` to read and write byte streams from and back to the data `Provider` for its referenced *byte stream mapper*.
+The mixin :class:`Pointer` class has both features of the two base classes and has an interface to a data :class:`Provider` to read and write byte streams from and back to the data `Provider` for its referenced *byte stream mapper*.

 The build-in decoding and encoding engine unpacks and packs the byte stream sequential to and from each `Field` in the declared *byte stream mapper*.